lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 .. note::
    Some of translated items may be marked as ``__NOT_TRANSLATED__``, which indicates the item is not yet translated for that language.
-Since Backend.AI WebUI is open sourced, anyone who willing to make the translation better can contribute: https://github.com/lablup/backend.ai-webui.
+Since GPU Platform WebUI is open sourced, anyone who willing to make the translation better can contribute: https://github.com/lablup/backend.ai-webui.